arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

         .flatMap(o -> o.shipper)
 ```
 In this case, like with any other interface, Monad defines the API and behavior but not the implementation details.
-This pattern is specially useful for libraries that must remain agnostic to implementations.
+This pattern is specially useful for libraries that must remain agnostic to implementations, and gives them a *lingua franca* when building on top of each other.

-Using the Monad and other similar abstractions, Arrow can provide a rich collection of extension functions and new language extensions.
+Using the Monad and other similar abstractions, Arrow can provide a rich collection of extension functions and new language extensions that can be reused by other codebases.

 You can read more about generalizing code in the [glossary]({{ '/docs/patterns/glossary' | relative_url }}) and [typeclasses intro]({{ '/docs/typeclasses/intro' | relative_url }}).